fabriziofranco/fabriziofranco/README.md

 <br/>
 <br/>

 I am Fabrizio Franco, outstanding Computer Science student in UTEC.
 I have 2 years of experience as teaching assistant in Computer Science courses.
 I currently work as intern data scientist.
-At work I develop clustering and predictive AI models in BCP, the Peruvian bank with biggest advanced analytics team.
-As free-lancer software engineer I take great care in the experience, architecture, and code quality of the projects I build.
+At work I develop clustering and predictive AI models for BCP, the Peruvian bank with biggest advanced analytics team.
+Also, as free-lancer software engineer I take great care in the experience, architecture, and code quality of the projects I build.

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />